DCC-EX/dcc-ex.github.io/docs/ex-turntable/ex-turntable/ex-turntable.rst

 The above outlines how the default automatic phase switching works with Turntable-EX, and this behaviour is configurable.

+..
   If you find that the default 45/225 degree angles aren't right for your layout, then this can be modified in "config.h" which is created in :ref:`ex-commandstation/get-started/assembly:7.
 Load firmware on your Command Station`, and the configuration parameter is outlined here: :ref:`ex-turntable/configure:phase_switch_angle`.

+If you find that the default 45/225 degree angles aren't right for your layout, then this can be modified in "config.h" which is created in :doc:`/ex-commandstation/get-started/installer`, and the configuration parameter is outlined here: :ref:`ex-turntable/configure:phase_switch_angle`.

 If you have a layout that requires more control over when phase switching does and doesn't happen, you can configure manual phase switching, as outlined in :ref:`ex-turntable/ex-turntable/test-and-tune:manual phase switching`.